marius311/boinc-server-docker/README.md

 docker-compose up -d
 ```

-*Note:* Make sure your user is added to the `docker` group, otherwise the `docker-compose` and `docker` commands in this guide need to be run with `sudo`.

-On Windows, Mac, or Linux if running Docker via docker-machine instead of natively, you will also need to run `ssh docker@$(docker-machine ip) -L 80:localhost:80 -N` and enter `tcuser` when prompted for a password (on Mac/Linux, this command needs to be run with `sudo`).

 You can now visit the server webpage and connect clients to the server at http://127.0.0.1/boincserver.

+> *Note:* Make sure your user is added to the `docker` group, otherwise the `docker-compose` and `docker` commands in this guide need to be run with `sudo`.

+> *Note:* If using Docker Toolbox, replace the final command above with `URL_BASE=$(docker-machine ip) docker-compose up -d`.
+The server will be accessible at the IP returned by `docker-machine ip` rather than at `127.0.0.1`.

 The server comes pre-configured to immediately run Docker-based science applications.
 To do so, first create a Docker container which runs your code.
 As an example, we will use a `python:alpine` image.
 Suppose your calculation is run with the following command,